patternproject/NLP-Tweets-Disaster/README.md

 <h2>Introduction</h2>

 Twitter has become an important communication channel in times of emergency.
 The ubiquitousness of smartphones enables people to announce an emergency they’re observing in real-time.
 Because of this, more agencies are interested in programatically monitoring Twitter (i.e. disaster relief organizations and news agencies).
-This is the repository for team (we still didn't decide about its name) in the Kaggle [Competition Real or Not?
+This is the repository for team BEAR in the Kaggle [Competition Real or Not?
 NLP with Disaster Tweets] (https://www.kaggle.com/c/nlp-getting-started).
 The purpose of this competition is to build a model that predicts which Tweets are about real disasters and which one’s aren’t.

 <h2>Data</h2>